johyexson/Customer_Segmentation_Analysis/README.md

 # Findings and Recommendations
 ## Segment_1
 Insights:
-- Cluster A: These customers represented with purple dots are.....This could indicate that
+- Cluster A: These customers represented with purple dots are fairly new to the company and don't have any referrals.
+This might be because they recently joined.
-- Cluster B: These customers represented with yellow dots are...They may be
+- Cluster B: These customers represented with yellow dots have longer tenures but have no referrals.
+This is the possibility of inactiveness or nonchalance.
-- Cluster C: These customers represented with red dots are...They might
+- Cluster C: These customers represented with red dots range from those that joined newly to those with longer tenures who have more referrals.
+This could indicate that they are active and contribute significantly to the company.
-- Cluster D: These customers represented with green dots are...There is a possible
+- Cluster D: These customers represented with green dots are fairly new to the company but they also have more referrals.
+There is also shows that they are active and contribute significantly to the company.

 Marketing Strategy:
-pinpoint your most valuable customers and tailor marketing strategies to retain them. it's always less expensive to maintain an existing relationship than to create a new one.Customer lifetime value (CLV) is a measure of the total income a business can expect to bring in from a typical customer for as long as that person or account remains a client.
+It's always less expensive to maintain an existing relationship than to create a new one.
+So, customers in Cluster C and D are valuable customers that show great potentials and should be targeted with strategies for retainment.

-This shows the level of their customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company.
 ## Segment_2
 Insights:
-- Cluster A: These customers represented with purple dots are...They might
+- Cluster A: These customers represented with purple dots are
-- Cluster B: These customers represented with yellow dots are...This could indicate that
+- Cluster B: These customers represented with yellow dots
 - Cluster C: These customers represented with red dots are....They could
 - Cluster D: These customers represented with green dots are...There is the probability of

 Marketing Strategy:
-It would be better
+Customer lifetime value (CLV) is a measure of the total income a business can expect to bring in from a typical customer for as long as that person or account remains a client.
+This shows the level of their customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company.
 # Code
 You can view the full code [here](Customer_Segmentation_Analysis.ipynb)